-- Describe how you interface with the range finder, the frequency at which you read it for the checkpoints and competition, etc. - Characterize the range finder to determine which values correspond to different distances.
+• Describe how you interface with the range finder, the frequency at which you read it for the checkpoints and competition, etc.

+- Characterize the range finder to determine which values correspond to different distances.
 Describe how you calibrated the range finder and how the results are similar or differ to those described in the datasheet. - How does lighting impact the range finder?
 Does it produce the same numbers for a given range in different lighting conditions?
 Conduct and present experiments to analyze lighting. - How does interference from other nearby range finders influence your range finder? - Include a plot showing the range information as you follow a wall as you did in the checkpoint.
 Include indicators to show when you were turning or going straight. - Include any additional information and discussion to help with the characterization and analysis of the range finder.

 If you used the bump sensors also provide a characterization of their performance.
 Finally, for the line sensors, describe how you configured them and characterize how well they worked in this configuration.
-You can compare your setup now to the one used in project 1.
+You can compare your setup now to the one used in project 1, but note that you should include a detailed characterization of these sensors.

-7.4 Approach (10 pts.)
+8.4 Approach (10 pts.)